BodiAugustus/dev_site_2022/README.md

 #40.
 Created Web3Provider.jsx inside of providers folder.
 Created a ui folder inside of components folder.
 Moved all UI/layout component files into that folder.

 #41.
 Created web3 folder inside of providers folder.
 Created index.js to relace Web3Provder.jsx.
 Created Web3Context.
 Inside index.js I set up another useContext.
 Exported the finished context as useWeb3() function.
 Wrapped the application inside the Web3 provider.
 Tested the context to make sure props were passed successfully.

+#42.
+Already have metamask provider installed.
+Installed npm i web3 as well.
+Created a useEffect to load the provider and web3Api/setWeb3Api as new state variables to keep the key/values stored.
+Setup the web3Api and passed it through the context as a child.